-I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) I.D.3.
+- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+(Core) - I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core) I.E. Other Learners and Health Care Personnel The presence of other learners and other health care personnel, including but not limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed fellows' education.
-(Core) I.E.1.a) The educational program must not negatively affect the education of residents in the affiliated general surgery residency program.
-(Core) I.E.1.b) The program must assess and incorporate, into the Annual Program Evaluation, the impact of other learners, including residents and fellows in both ACGME-accredited and non- accredited programs at the Sponsoring Institution and at all participating sites.
+(Core) - I.E. Other Learners and Health Care Personnel

+The presence of other learners and health care personnel, including but not limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed fellows' education.
 (Core)